 Hence, it'll be wise always to ensure that your prepared shipments align with the quantities confirmed in the initial purchase order from Amazon.

-- Unconfirmed Purchase Order Units: Amazon issues this category of a chargeback when vendors send products they never confirmed in a purchase order.
-The dollar amount charged amounts to 10% of the product cost.
+- Unconfirmed Purchase Order Units: Amazon issues this category of a chargeback representment when vendors send products they never confirmed in a purchase order.
+The dollar amount charged is up to 10% of the product cost.

 - Purchase Order On-Time Accuracy: If your shipment does not arrive at Amazon's warehouse within the specified purchase order period, Amazon will place the PO On-Time Accuracy chargeback.